 So far, we've seen how 〜ければ can be used to talk about things that are definitely true in the present and the past.
 But what if we want to talk about things we're not sure about?
-In Japanese, we can still use this form, and we add words like もし, だろう, でしょう, に違いない, はずだ, and かもしれない to make it clear that we are not 100% sure that the condition will happen in the first place.
+In Japanese, we can still use this form, and we can add words like もし, だろう, でしょう, に違いない, はずだ, or かもしれない to make it clear that we are not 100% sure that the condition will happen in the first place.
 Depending on the words that are added, we may not be sure of the result either.
-For English grammar fans, this use is the equivalent of the English first conditional.

 - If the weather's bad, the excursion will be cancelled.